ga-wdi-boston/wdi_3_rails_assessment_week_2/README.md

 5. Assuming my bunny saved successfully, what code should I write to redirect the user to the "show" page for the bunny, with a flash message indicating success?

+redirect_to bunny_path(@bunny.id)

 We didn't do flash yet.
-So I assume you just yell at the computer and dries till someone writes and empathy program that can solve all my problems.
+So I assume you just yell at the computer and cry till someone writes and empathy program that can solve all my problems.

 ### Routes/Views